gradle/gradle/subprojects/docs/src/docs/release/notes.md

 in the next major Gradle version (Gradle 5.0).
 See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](https://discuss.gradle.org).

-### TextResources can now be fetched from a URI

-Text resources like a common checkstyle configuration file can now be fetched directly from a URI.
-Gradle will apply the same caching that it does for remote build scripts.

-    checkstyle {
-        config = resources.text.fromUri("http://company.com/checkstyle-config.xml)"
-    }

 <!--
 ### Example deprecation